-Suppliers have been granted options in accordance with the terms of the IPO prospectus.
+In the 2012 financial year the Company granted options to suppliers in accordance with the terms of the IPO prospectus.
 The exercise price of the options granted is 20 cents with an expiry date of 30 June 2015.

 Options granted carry no dividend or voting rights.
 When exercisable, each option is convertible into one ordinary share in the capital of the company with full dividend and voting rights.